GrapeUNNC/grapeUNNC.github.io/_posts/2016-12-05-Meeting-Minutes.md

 1. Common academic writing mistakes
 	* We should avoid using emotional word like "excellent" and "beautiful".
-	* We should avoid using abbreviation like "can`t", "it`s" and "don`t".
+	* We should avoid using abbreviation like "can't", "it`s" and "don´t".
 	* We should avoid using personal pronoun like "you", using "a" or "the" instead.
 2. Common mistakes in formating
 	* We should use footnodes to provide a link for pictures.